PatzEdi/InfinityCoins/README.md

  **This is my very first machine learning project.
 Since I am still learning machine learning and am at the start of it, this is a very early start and is a work in progress.
 Currently, I am suspecting that the GAN is mode collapsing after too many iterations.
 I am trying to fix this, so if you have any suggestions, create an issue, I would love to hear what your solution may be!**

- To solve mode collapse, I have currently tried these strategies:
+ To attempt to solve mode collapse, I have currently tried these strategies:
  - Implementing a random seed through either numpy or torch.
  - Adding/decreasing layers within the neural net
  - Adding more randomness by flipping images during training through transformer